1. CREDIT CARD DEBT

 Receiving a court summons

-If you are sued, you will receive a legal document called a summons.
+If you are sued, you will receive a legal document called a court summons.
 This notifies you that you are being sued and are required to respond.

 If you fail to respond to a summons, a default judgment is likely to be issued against you.
 That means you automatically lose the case because you haven’t responded.